batfish/batfish/questions/Parameters.md

 A specification for a set of MLAG domain identifiers.

-An MLAG ID specifier grammar follows the [enum set grammar](#set-of-enums-or-names) over the domain ID values that appear in the snapshot.
+An MLAG ID specifier follows the [enum set grammar](#set-of-enums-or-names) over the domain ID values that appear in the snapshot.

 ## Named Structure Specifier